patrickbucher/learning-rust/diary.md

 # Day 130 (2024-08-01)

 I got the set coverage algorithm to work and was able to slightly simplify the code.
 The solution is very intuitive.
+I also made the code somewhat more concise to be used by accepting data structures that make use of string references rather than owned strings, which requires some conversion on the validation of the result.
+But the trade-off looks acceptable to me.

 # Day 129 (2024-07-31)